Bonf6059/-ISA-Stoneborn-Delights-Fork/README.md

 # Ideas for possible next updates

-- Petrified wood, found in the mountains like a mineral but can be used as fuel, very beautiful
+- Petrified wood, found in the mountains like a mineral but can be used as fuel, very beautiful or just add coal
 - Stoneborn-Faction-Expansion - WEAPONS MEELE; IDK

 # Old updates